skrtdev/NovaGram/README.md

 </p>

 ### Example
-An example code of a simple bot that just forwards back what you send.
+An example code of a simple bot.
 Works with both getUpdates and Webhooks
 ```php
 use skrtdev\NovaGram\Bot;